Campaign ROI analysis: how to prove your marketing efforts

 The second is where things start to get genuinely useful: reporting by campaign.

-Instead of looking at an entire month in a lump, you zero in on a specific marketing effort - say, a trade show or webinar - and track all the leads it generated in a cohorted view.
+Instead of looking at an entire month in a lump, you zero in on a specific marketing effort (such as a trade show or webinar) and track all the leads it generated in a cohorted view.

 You follow those leads through the funnel to see exactly how the effort performed from start to finish.